 Stress Ratio.
 When this option is selected the punching shear stress ratios for the selected load combination will display on the screen.
+In addition, the controlling load combination and critical section for each column is denoted on screen.
 The maximum and minimum ratios are also reported in the results legend at the top left of the modeling window.

 Condition.
 When this option is selected the following columns position and designation for shear check, as well as the first critical section at the face of the column and drop cap/slab thickening is displayed.
+In addition, d{eff} for the critical section is reported.